 His broad lending experience covers complex construction, term and mezzanine loans, syndications and purchases of co-lending interests, and loan participations relating to assets located throughout the United States.

-What I do When Not Practicing Law:
+What I Do When Not Practicing Law: Tennis, Reading

 This year, 28 lawyers from Tarter Krinsky & Drogin have been named to the 2017 New York Super Lawyers and Rising Stars lists as top lawyers in the state.
 The annual Super Lawyers list recognizes the top five percent of lawyers in New York for their professional achievements.
 Attorneys are selected through a process that includes independent research, peer nominations and peer evaluations.